-Dimensions – 6.5″ x 6.5″ x 14.5″ (W x H x L)
+Product dimensions – 6.5″ x 6.5″ x 14.5″ (W x H x L)

 Stand dimensions – 14.5″ x 19″ x 2

-So firstly if you are a beginner or you are looking to upgrade, be aware of a weight range that will allow expansion packs for future growth and secondly please do not splash out $600 on a set of Ironmasters if you are not 100% sure you need a heavy set.
+So firstly if you are a beginner or you are looking to upgrade, be aware of a weight range that will allow expansion packs for future growth, and secondly please do not splash out $600 on a set of Ironmasters if you are not 100% sure you need a heavy set.

-If you think how many pairs of fixed dumbbells you would need to have something similar in your home gym, you really do start to see why the adjustable dumbbell is such a great space saving bit of kit.
+If you think how many pairs of fixed dumbbells you would need to have something similar in your home gym, you really do start to see why the adjustable dumbbell is such a great space-saving bit of kit.

 Add On’s ( expansion kits)

-What a lot of experienced weightlifters are going to like about the Ironmaster adjustable dumbbells are the options of the add-on kits and let’s say they’re pretty big.
+What a lot of experienced weightlifters are going to like about the Ironmaster adjustable dumbbells are the options of the add-on kits, and let’s say they’re pretty big.

 Each set includes two extra length locking pins, as the standard ones you receive with the dumbbells are not long enough when the extra weight is added to both ends.

-Even the Powerblock push and pull pin system is a much quicker design to adjust compared with the Ironmasters’ Quick Lock system.
+Even the Powerblock push and pull-pin system is a much quicker design to adjust compared with the Ironmasters’ Quick-Lock system.
 You’re looking at around 20 seconds to change each dumbbell, 40 secs in total between sets.

-Depending on how you’re training the short time taken removing /adding plates for most, shouldn’t be a deal breaker but I think it’s the only con you will find with this pair of dumbbells.
-The locking pins are knurled on each end helping with grip especially useful if your hands are sweaty, another nice little design feature from Ironmaster.
+Depending on how you’re training the short time taken removing /adding plates for most, shouldn’t be a deal-breaker but I think it’s the only issue you will find with this pair of dumbbells especially if you want to add drop sets into your routine.

-You slide the lock pin through the dumbbell until it reaches the stopping point and then with a simple half twist of the wrist the pins lock in place, couple this with their compact design and you have an adjustable dumbbell that feels solid and not too far from the natural feel of a fixed weight dumbbell.
+You slide the lock pin through the dumbbell until it reaches the stopping point and then with a simple half-twist of the wrist the pins lock in place, couple this with their compact design and you have an adjustable dumbbell that feels solid and not too far from the natural feel of a fixed weight dumbbell.

-The plates are nicely cast and have the Ironmaster name and logo cast into them, looks quite cool as well as their weight in lbs and kgs.
+The plates are nicely cast and have the Ironmaster name and logo cast into them, looks quite cool, as well as their weight in lbs and kgs.
 A square plate will also stop any rolling dumbbells.

-They’re built to last a lifetime, an old-school/new-school dumbbell, with Ironmasters patented Quick-Lock design feature aiming for speedy adjustment times.
+They’re built to last a lifetime; an old-school/new-school dumbbell, with Ironmasters, patented Quick-Lock design feature aiming for speedy adjustment times.
 And when they say a lifetime, they mean it!

 There is space on top of the stand to keep dumbbells locked and ready for your next session.
 Each shelf is coated with a rubber layer to help prevent the stand from rust.